jekyll/jekyll/site/docs/configuration.md

 ## Frontmatter defaults

-Using [YAML front-matter](../frontmatter/) is one way that you can specify configuration in your pages and posts for your site.
-Things like setting a default layout, or customizing the title, or specifying a more precise date/time for the post can all be added to your page or post front-matter.
+Using [YAML front-matter](../frontmatter/) is one way that you can specify configuration in the pages and posts for your site.
+Setting things like a default layout, or customizing the title, or specifying a more precise date/time for the post can all be added to your page or post front-matter.

 Often times, you will find that you are repeating a lot of configuration options.
-Setting the same layout in each file, adding the same category - or categories - to a post, etc. You can even add custom variables like author names, which might be the same for the majority of posts in your project.
+Setting the same layout in each file, adding the same category - or categories - to a post, etc. You can even add custom variables like author names, which might be the same for the majority of posts on your blog.

 Instead of repeating this configuration each time you create a new post or page, Jekyll provides a way to set these defaults in the site configuration.
 To do this, you can specify  site-wide defaults using the `defaults` key in the `_config.yml` file in your projects root directory.